WRAPUP 9-Coronavirus forces Italy to tighten lockdown, Trump to address U.S. crisis

 With Europe the new epicentre of the outbreak, the Trump administration is likely to discourage Americans from taking trips to Europe as soon as Wednesday, sources said.
 There are now more than 121,000 infections in 118 countries and over 4,300 people have died of the virus, according to a Reuters tally.

-The World Health Organization described the coronavirus outbreak as a pandemic for the first time on Wednesday but use of the word pandemic does not change the agency's response, said Dr. Mike Ryan, the head of the Geneva-based agency's emergencies programme.
+The WHO described the coronavirus outbreak as a pandemic for the first time on Wednesday but use of the word pandemic does not change the agency's response, said Ryan.
 He also said there was "a strong element of controllability" and "a real chance to blunt the curve... and reduce the number of cases".

 SPORTING EVENTS BENCHED One of the most common strategies to contain the virus is to cancel large gatherings -- a measure taking a toll on the entertainment and sporting world.